John Wolff's Web Museum

 impressions in the lining of the base.

-spacers faces the baseplate, with the small folded tab towards the
+the spacers faces the baseplate, with the single folded tab pointing

-rear of the machine.
-The spacers must be aligned correctly to avoid
+forward.
+These spacers must be aligned correctly to avoid blocking

 - Stand the machine on its left-hand side and remove the right-hand

 support plate.
 Check that the bearings for the release plate 14 and the

 rock frame actuating shaft 2 are still firmly riveted to the plate.